aimeos/aimeos-docs/src/admin/jqadm/implement-panels.md

 # Factory class

-First of all, you need to create a `Factory.php` class in the `./admin/jqadm/src/Admin/JQAdm/Mypanel/` directory.
+First you need to create a `Factory.php` class in the `./admin/jqadm/src/Admin/JQAdm/Mypanel/` directory.
 It's reponsible for instantiating the panel class, allows replacing your class by configuration and add configured decorators to the instantiated object.

 Use this example factory and replace `Mypanel` and `mypanel` by the name of your panel.
-The first character of the name in the namespace and classname part must be upper case, all other occurences must be lower case.
+The first character of the name in the namespace and classname part must be upper case, all other occurences must be in lower case.

 ```php
 namespace Aimeos\Admin\JQAdm\Mypanel;